amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 where :math:`x_i` represents a single (scalar) observation and without any regularization terms.

-In general, the intercept can be added or not by setting the linear regression handle option `intercept` to `1`, for further details see :ref:`linmod_options`.
+The intercept can be added by setting the linear regression handle option `intercept` to `1`.
+For further details see :ref:`linmod_options`.

 .. note::
-    Intercept term is never regularized.
-For the example above only :math:`\beta_1` is suject to regularization.
+    The intercept term is never regularized.
+In the example above only :math:`\beta_1` is subject to regularization.

 Available Models
 ================